AOCNP® Sample Test Questions

 - abdominal computed tomography scan.

-Rationale: Sentinel lymph node biopsy is a highly accurate technique for determining regional metastasis and staging information for patients with melanoma and breast cancer tumors less than 5 cm.
-The accuracy rate is 97%.
-Patients with negative sentinel nodes may not require additional axillary surgery.
+Rationale: Sentinel lymph node biopsy is an accurate technique for determining regional metastasis and staging information for patients with melanoma and breast cancer tumors less than 5 cm.
+The accuracy rate is 90%.
+This decreases the risk of unnecessary lymphedema and long term sequelae in the affected limb.

 Rationale: Multiple myeloma should be suspected when a patient presents with bone pain in which lytic lesions are discovered on radiographic films.
 An increase in serum total protein or presence of M-protein in the serum or urine, new-onset renal failure without an obvious cause, or hypercalcemia strongly suggests the diagnosis of multiple myeloma.